“…Schwonik colors the [music] with an active imagination and serious technique…” – Frank Alkyer – DownBeat magazine

-Still in his 20’s, Schwonik has an extremely active schedule; he has completed over twenty-five substantial tours throughout North America as a leader.
-In his travels, Schwonik has performed in country barns, world-class jazz clubs and concert halls such as Carnegie Hall and the John F. Kennedy Center.
-His third of four recordings on Chronograph Records have received much acclaim and have been nominated for several awards.
-His 1+4album was #1 on Canadian jazz radio charts for nearly 2 months.
+Schwonik has completed over thirty substantial tours throughout North America as a leader.
+In his travels, he has performed in country barns, world-class jazz clubs and concert halls such as Carnegie Hall and the John F. Kennedy Center.
+Schwonik’s five albums released on Chronograph Records have received much acclaim and have been nominated for several awards.
+His 1+4album was #1 on Canadian jazz radio charts for nearly two months.
 Both 1+4and Visions From the Farm, were nominated for a Western Canadian Music Award for ‘Jazz Recording of the Year’.
 Additionally, Schwonik has worked with several leading jazz artists throughout Canada, the US and UK, including the award winning Alberta-based Hutchinson Andrew Trio.

-Among the many honours, awards and distinctions Schwonik has received are winning the TD Grand Jazz Competition at the Montreal International Jazz Festival, the Lieutenant Governor of Alberta’s Emerging Artist Award, the VSA Arts International Young Soloist Award, the AFM International Diversity Award and the Queens Jubilee Award.
+Among the many honours, awards and distinctions Schwonik has received are winning the TD Grand Jazz Competition at the Montreal International Jazz Festival, the Lieutenant Governor of Alberta’s Artist Award, the VSA Arts International Soloist Award, the AFM International Diversity Award and the Queen’s Jubilee Award.
 The list of supporters of his projects, research and initiatives includes the Canada Council for the Arts, Alberta Foundation for the Arts, Social Sciences and Humanities Research Council, Anne Burrows Music Foundation and numerous others.
 He has completed studies in music, business, and arts leadership at Cambridge University, the University of Toronto, McGill University, and the University of Calgary.